 Now I appeal to you, brothers and sisters, by the name of our Lord Jesus Christ, that all of you be in agreement and that there be no divisions among you, but that you be united in the same mind and the same purpose.
 (1 Cor.
 1:10)

 The unity is based on the affection of siblings harmoniously working together, having the same heart and mind as they engage in the business of the paterfamilias.
-It isn’t a submission to hierarchies and status structures for the good of society.
-Paul also writes in Ephesians 2 of the demolition of the dividing wall between Jew and Gentile; the two being united in the “household of God.”
+It is not a submission to hierarchies and status structures for the good of society.
+Paul also writes in Ephesians 2 of the demolition of the dividing wall between Jew and Gentile, the two being united in the “household of God.”

 Fictive family is a key basis for unity and it metaphorically teaches the type of respect, care, and love that disciples are to have for one another: brotherly and sisterly love.

-Mission – One of the issues we visited early in this series is that the archetypical households referred to in Greco-Roman oratories were also businesses, usually large plantations.
-The children and members of the household were united in a common mission; the economic enterprise of the household.
-We don’t see this concept explicitly articulated in connection with the household metaphors very often but it is never far from the surface.
-Explicit connection isn’t needed.
+Mission – One of the issues we visited early in this series is that the archetypal households referred to in Greco-Roman oratories were also businesses, usually large plantations.
+The children and members of the household were united in a common mission, the economic enterprise of the household.
+We do not see this concept explicitly articulated in connection with the household metaphors very often but it is never far from the surface.
+Explicit connection is not needed.
 Sons and daughters are in the business of the paterfamilias and go about the household business imitating the very heart and mind of the paterfamilias.
 While there certainly is companionship and caring, the household is a missional entity.
 Koinonia is what emerges as brothers and sisters work alongside each other in mission.

 What I want to do next is look at the household codes found in multiple New Testament books.
 We have seen how the New Testament employed fictive family and household.
 What I want to do now is explore how this concept of fictive family and household connects with instructions given on actual family and household life in New Testament contexts.